Cavity Control of Strongly Correlated Electrons Beyond Resonant Coupling: Conclusion

 This principle reveals a fundamental distinction between different cavity architectures.
 Standard Fabry-Pérot resonators produce negligible off-resonant effects due to cancellations of spectral weight redistribution upon frequency integration, while polaritonic surface cavities achieve significant modifications through their strongly peaked spectral density.
 Crucially, a consistent Coulomb gauge treatment of such cavities reveals that the dynamical dressing of electron hopping by the vector potential is accompanied by a static screening of the Coulomb interaction via substrate mirror charges.
 Both contributions scale identically with the substrate-material distance and partially cancel, making the inclusion of screening essential for obtaining even qualitatively correct results.
 For a gold substrate, their competition yields a net enhancement of $J$ at the few percent level for nanometer-scale distances, which is optically accessible via two-magnon Raman spectroscopy.
 We further showed that for surface cavities, the strongly peaked PDOS admits a faithful single-mode approximation, providing a rigorous foundation for effective single-mode models.

+Beyond the half-filled limit, the $t$-$J$ calculation shows that surface cavities can reshape the dispersion of a doped magnetic polaron.
+In particular, an electron-doped Ge substrate can reverse the nodal--antinodal dichotomy of the bare $t$-$J$ model, whereas a direct reduction of the hopping amplitude leaves this dichotomy essentially unchanged.
+This demonstrates that cavity vacuum fluctuations provide a control knob for doped correlated systems that is distinct from conventional parameter renormalization.

 Our results establish a concrete design principle linking cavity geometry to material response in the off-resonant regime, providing a quantitative foundation for endyonic material control.
 This framework has already been applied to obtain quantitative predictions for specific correlated materials using a single-mode approximation grounded in the full multi-mode theory \cite{fanCavityControl2026}.
-Natural extensions include more complex matter models, additional material platforms, and exploring cavity architectures that further enhance the integrated spectral weight redistribution.
+Natural extensions include more complex matter models, additional material platforms, finite-density doped systems beyond the single-polaron limit, and cavity architectures that further enhance the integrated spectral weight redistribution.

 Beyond the directly tractable geometries considered here, the PDOS of arbitrary cavity structures can be obtained, e.g. via macroscopic QED and inserted directly into \cref{eq:resum_J}, enabling systematic screening of candidate platforms \cite{scheelMacroscopicQuantum2008}.
-Extending the matter description to multi-band or doped systems would further connect to materials where modest changes in $J$ shift phase boundaries.
+Extending the matter description to multi-band models would further connect to materials where modest changes in exchange and polaron dispersion shift phase boundaries.
 Finally, while our resummation treats the dark cavity limit, considering a finite quantization volume with a physical mode cutoff, e.g. at the plasma frequency \cite{svendsenInitioCalculations2024}, would allow \cref{eq:resum_laplace_intermediate} to be evaluated for a large but finite set of thermally populated modes, opening a route toward exploring finite-temperature cavity effects.